Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Kansas vs. Missouri BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest that pits the No. 2 Kansas Jayhawks (8-1) against the Missouri Tigers (7-2) at Allen Fieldhouse should be a one-sided matchup based on our computer prediction, which projects a final score of 79-66 in favor of Kansas, who is heavy favorites by our model.
+Saturday's game between the No. 2 Kansas Jayhawks (8-1) and the Missouri Tigers (7-2) at Allen Fieldhouse should be a one-sided matchup, as our computer prediction projects a final score of 79-66 and heavily favors Kansas to come out on top.
 Tipoff is at 5:15 PM ET on December 9.

 The game has no set line.